-Wireless Technology G (802.11g) G Plus MIMO (802.11g with MIMO MRC) N MIMO (draft 802.11n with MIMO) N1 MIMO (draft 802.11n with MIMO) Speed Up to 54Mbps Up to 54Mbps Up to 300Mbps Up to 300Mbps Frequency Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Compatibility Compatible with 802.11b/g Compatible with 802.11b/g Compatible with draft 802.11n and 802.11b/g Compatible with draft 802.11n and 802.11b/g Coverage Up to 400 ft.
-Up to 1,000 ft.
+Wireless Technology G (802.11g) Enhanced (1x1 draft 802.11n) N MIMO (draft 802.11n with MIMO) N1 MIMO (draft 802.11n with MIMO) Speed/Data Rate Up to 54Mbps Up to 150Mbps Up to 300Mbps Up to 300Mbps Frequency Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Compatibility Compatible with 802.11b/g Compatible with 802.11b/g, draft 802.11n, and Belkin G+ MIMO Compatible with draft 802.11n and 802.11b/g Compatible with draft 802.11n and 802.11b/g Coverage Up to 400 ft.
+Up to 600 ft.
 Up to 1,200 ft.
 Up to 1,400 ft.
 Advantage Common- widespread use for Internet sharing Better coverage and consistent speed and range Enhanced speed and coverage Leading edge- best coverage and throughput

-Distance and connection speeds will vary depending on your networking environment.
+\Distance and connection speeds will vary depending on your networking environment.